JainamJain1259/Navier-Stokes-Equation/README.md

 # Navier-Stokes-Equation
-- Discretized Navier Stokes Equation and solved Flow inside a lid driven cavity using Finite Volume Method.
+## Discretized Navier Stokes Equation and solved Flow inside a lid driven cavity using Finite Volume Method.

+- Questions for the Assignment are in Questions Assignment 05 Folder.

-- Question of the codes is in the folder Question_Assignment_05.
+- Python Codes for the questions are in Assinment Codes folder